How to Properly Exfoliate Your Face — Plus, How Often You Should Be Doing ItFebruary 16, 2023

 In case you’re new to skincare, exfoliation is the process of sloughing away dead skin cells to reveal radiant glowing skin and it is an important part of a well-rounded skincare routine.
-But too much of a good thing, isn't exactly good.
-While exfoliating your skin has a variety of benefits, doing so too often can be damaging.
+But too much of a good thing isn't always good.
+While exfoliating your skin has a variety of benefits, doing so too often can sometimes be damaging.
 So how frequently should you exfoliate?
 And how exactly do you do it properly so that you are reaping only positive effects?
 Board-certified dermatologists Dr. Dendy Engelman and Dr. Lisa Nyanda-Manalo weigh in.

 What Happens If You Exfoliate Your Face Too Often?